CyCle03/FantasyPetSimulator/README.md

 - Enable with `NEXT_PUBLIC_USE_PART_ASSETS=true` when running the frontend.
 - When disabled, the app uses the SVG fallback avatar.

+## UI Language
+- Use the language dropdown in the header to switch between English and Korean.

 ## Market (Experimental)
 - Enable backend: `ENABLE_MARKET=true`
 - Enable frontend: `NEXT_PUBLIC_ENABLE_MARKET=true`